captainfathom/merge-conflict/FUBAR.md

 This is teds final feature of the day because ted's started to tired

 It's Bob and Carol round 4's opportunity to add features to this document.

+Bob is adding a feature on a new branch without doing a git pull origin master beforehand.
+Bob will rue the day he failed to G-P-O-M.